DataDog/integrations-core/process/README.md

 ## Data Collected
 ### Metrics

+**Note**: Some metrics are not available on Linux or OSX:

+* Process I/O metrics aren't available on Linux or OSX since the files that the agent must read (/proc/<pid>/io) have permissions of 400 and are owned by the process's owner.
+Thus, the agent can only collect these metrics for processes run by the same user as the agent (unless the agent is root), [read more here](https://docs.datadoghq.com/agent/faq/why-don-t-i-see-the-system-processes-open-file-descriptors-metric)
+* `system.cpu.iowait` is not available on windows

 See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/process/metadata.csv) for a list of metrics provided by this check.

 All metrics are per `instance` configured in process.yaml, and are tagged `process_name:<instance_name>`.